Laica-Lunasys/LunaConomy/README.md

 The hypothetical commands `show w' and `show c' should show the appropriate parts of the General Public License.
-Of course, your program's commands might be different; for a GUI interface, you would use an Òabout boxÓ.
+Of course, your program's commands might be different; for a GUI interface, you would use an ï¿½about boxï¿½.

-You should also get your employer (if you work as a programmer) or school, if any, to sign a Òcopyright disclaimerÓ for the program, if necessary.
+You should also get your employer (if you work as a programmer) or school, if any, to sign a ï¿½copyright disclaimerï¿½ for the program, if necessary.
 For more information on this, and how to apply and follow the GNU GPL, see
 <http://www.gnu.org/licenses/>.